Seniru/Seniru/README.md

 <img src="https://cdn.discordapp.com/emojis/403294977154875412.png?v=1" width="40" alt="Java" align="left">

 I love to learn and explore new stuff - especially when it comes to programming.
 So do share if you have interesting stuff with me :smile: !
-Do not forget to share some cat pictures with me too :P
+Do not forget to share some cat pictures too :P

 <hr>